xuanphongit/azure_project_2/README.md

         2020-05-18T23:30:39.018-0400  connected to: mongodb://neighborlyapp.mongo.cosmos.azure.com:10255/
         2020-05-18T23:30:40.344-0400  5 document(s) imported successfully.
 0 document(s) failed to import.
         ...
-        Importing posts data ------------------->
+        Importing post data ------------------->
         2020-05-18T23:30:40.933-0400  connected to: mongodb://neighborlyapp.mongo.cosmos.azure.com:10255/
         2020-05-18T23:30:42.260-0400  4 document(s) imported successfully.
 0 document(s) failed to import.
         ```

 8. Hook up your connection string into the NeighborlyAPI server folder.
 You will need to replace the *url* variable with your own connection string you copy-and-pasted in the last step, along with some additional information.
     - Tip: Check out [this post](https://docs.microsoft.com/en-us/azure/cosmos-db/connect-mongodb-account) if you need help with what information is needed.
-    - Go to each of the `__init__.py` files in getPosts, getPost, getAdvertisements, getAdvertisement, deleteAdvertisement, updateAdvertisement, createAdvertisements and replace your connection string.
+    - Go to each of the `__init__.py` files in getpost, getPost, getadvertisement, getAdvertisement, deleteAdvertisement, updateAdvertisement, createadvertisement and replace your connection string.
 You will also need to set the related `database` and `collection` appropriately.

     ```bash
-    # inside getAdvertisements/__init__.py
+    # inside getadvertisement/__init__.py

     def main(req: func.HttpRequest) -> func.HttpResponse:
-        logging.info('Python getAdvertisements trigger function processed a request.')
+        logging.info('Python getadvertisement trigger function processed a request.')

         try:
             # copy/paste your primary connection url here